 3.4.7.1.5 Support equipment.
 Requirements for additional equipment shall be held to a minimum.
-In particular, requirements for Peculiar Ground Support Equipment (PGSE) and special tools shall be justified, documented and submitted to the procuring activity for approval.
+Requirements for peculiar ground support equipment (PGSE) and special tools shall be justified, documented and submitted to the acquiring activity.

 3.4.7.2 Qualitative.